 • During migration, cows give birth to their calves and rear them in suitable habitat scattered throughout the treatment areas.
-To avoid impacts on calves, fuels reduction work would not occur between March 15th and July 15th within the Section 16 treatment area and Section 20 treatment area and optional treatment area.
+To avoid impacts on calves, fuels reduction work would not occur between March 15th and July 15th within the Section 16 treatment area and the Section 20 treatment area, optional treatment area, and the additional potential treatment area.